Lightweight: Rowing

 For single sculls, the limits are 72.5 kg for men and 59 kg for women.

-Originally, lightweight rowing was a introduced as a category at the 1996 Summer Olympics, due to countries with athletes of smaller average stature competing with an unfair disadvantage, as rowing favors taller athletes who have more leverage.
+Originally, lightweight rowing was an introduced as a category at the 1996 Summer Olympics, due to countries with athletes of smaller average stature competing with an unfair disadvantage, as rowing favors taller athletes who have more leverage.

 Current Olympic-class lightweight events in rowing are the men's lightweight double sculls, and the women's lightweight double sculls.
 From 1996 to 2016, there was also the men's lightweight coxless four event.

 Sumo

 In amateur sumo competitions sanctioned by the International Sumo Federation, the lightweight class is defined as no heavier than 85 kg for men, 80 kg for boys, 65 kg for women, and 60 kg for girls.